McGondyGaming/STTC-TT/README.md

 - Outside corner edges may not be generated
 - All image imported maps default to desert biome
    - Suggested work around: Create scenario in offical editor -> Save and close scenario -> Load `map.json` for tweaks
-- History list entries change to (redo) after undoing to them

 ## Change Notes:
  - All sections except `Source` are collpased on load